Research and Development

 Clinical Studies

-Phase III Program
+Phase 3 Program

-Phase II Program
+Phase 2 Program

 CXL-005 completed the enrollment of 2,258 patients in June of 2019.
 An interim analysis in 2018 showed that EpiSmart-treated keratoconus patients showed statistically significant improvements in best-corrected distance vision at 6 and 12 months post-treatment.
 The Phase 2 study was conducted under an Investigational New Drug Application (#124062) with the US FDA.
 It accomplished the final optimization of our cross-linking procedure, and provided data to aid in the design of pivotal trials for product registration.